SDU-eScience/UCloud/docs/reference/accounting_charge-absolute-multi.md

 #     ]
 # }

-# The charge returns true, indicating that we had enough credits to complete the request.
+# The response, as expected, that we had enough credits for the transaction.
+This would have been
+# false if _any_ of the allocation in the hierarchy runs out of credits.

+# Authenticated as piRoot
 curl -XGET -H "Authorization: Bearer $accessToken" "$host/api/accounting/wallets/browse?"

 # {